Wisconsin Swimming Pool Water Testing

 It is important to keep your pool and spa clean.
-If water is not treated at all, it may accumulate bacteria which cause infection and disease.
+If water is not treated at all, it will accumulate bacteria that causes infection.
 On the other hand, too much of a chemical in the water can cause injury or irritation.
-Poolside wants to help you achieve the right balance for your water.
+Poolside will help you achieve the right balance for your water.

-Chlorine and bromine most often associated with keeping pools clean.
-This chemical is able to destroy bacteria and microorganisms in the water.
+Chlorine and bromine are the two most often associated with keeping pools clean.
+These chemicals destroy bacteria and microorganisms in the water.
 There are many other chemicals which may be used to keep your water free of bacteria, microorganisms, and algae.
 The staff of Poolside will gladly assist you in finding the best chemical treatment system for your pool.